What Causes Hair Loss From Weight Loss?

 Restrictive Dieting

-Restrictive diets are ones that cut out certain food groups in order to lose weight.
-These have been linked to a type of hair loss called acute telogen effluvium.
-Here, the body is placed under stress due to the weight loss and change in nutrition that your body is receiving.
+A restrictive diet is one that eliminates certain food groups in order to hasten weight loss.
+Diets that require the omission of key nutrients such as carbohydrates, for example, are considered restrictive.
+These diets have been linked to a type of hair loss called acute telogen effluvium.
+Here, the body is placed under stress due to the sudden change in nutrition and the resulting weight loss.

 A restrictive diet such as a low calorie one will result in a lack of protein.
-Here, amino acids which are necessary for hair growth and keratin production are not provided in high enough amounts for the body.
-It will prioritise vital organs and functions instead of hair growth, which is deemed non-essential if there are insufficient amounts.
+In these cases, amino acids which are necessary for hair growth and keratin production are not provided in high enough amounts for the body.
 Similarly, deficiencies in iron, zinc, selenium and fatty acids have been connected to hair loss from dieting.

 Crash Dieting